Busemann and MCP

 \begin{rem} The proof of Theorem \ref{thm:lip} is quite different from that of Theorem \ref{thm:int}, where we used the exponential map in Theorem \ref{thm:exp}.
 In the proof of Theorem \ref{thm:lip}, we use the so-called \textit{strainer map} introduced in \cite{FG25}, which consists of distance functions that are ``almost orthogonal'' to each other. \end{rem}

 In \cite{FG25}, the first named author and Shijie Gu mainly focused on the topological aspects of geodesically complete Busemann spaces and did not go further into the geometric aspects beyond necessity.
-Below we will discuss the structure of the tangent cones of geodesically complete Busemann spaces.
+Here, as a first step in the study of these geometric aspects, we will discuss the structure of the tangent cones of geodesically complete Busemann spaces.

 Recall that one of the main difficulties in studying Busemann spaces is that they are not closed under limiting operations; see the references cited in Remark \ref{rem:tang} and compare with the proofs of Theorems \ref{thm:conv} and \ref{thm:noncol} (Remark \ref{rem:mmr}).
 However, if we assume geodesic completeness, at least the tangent cone belongs to the same class.
 This observation is essentially due to Andreev \cite{An14}.